Jerod Mayo: Coaching career

-On March 27, 2019, Mayo was hired by the Patriots to be their inside linebackers coach.
+On March 27, 2019, Patriots head coach Bill Belichick brought Mayo back as inside linebackers coach.

+Mayo attracted considerable interest for head coaching jobs.
+By 2023, Robert Kraft was concerned about the large number of assistants leaving for other posts elsewhere, and believed Mayo could be a successful head coach despite his limited experience.
+Before the 2023 season, Kraft and Belichick agreed that Belichick would retire in 2025, and designated Mayo as his successor.
+The plan called for Belichick to groom Mayo for the job over the next two years.
+However, the plan came unraveled when the Patriots crumbled to 4-13 and Belichick's relationship with Kraft deteriorated.
+Kraft decided to have Mayo take over a year early.

-On January 12, 2024, after parting ways with Bill Belichick, the Patriots announced Mayo as the 15th head coach in franchise history and their first Black head coach.
+On January 12, 2024, a day after Belichick and the Patriots mutually parted ways, the Patriots announced Mayo as the 15th head coach in franchise history and their first Black head coach.
 He is the second member of the Patriots' 2008 draft class to become an NFL head coach, after Kevin O'Connell became head coach of the Minnesota Vikings in 2022.
 Mayo also became the youngest head coach in the NFL until a few weeks later when the Seattle Seahawks hired Mike Macdonald.
 In his opening press conference, Mayo revealed his view on racism, saying: "I do see color," leading to an awkward moment on stage with owner Robert Kraft, who tried to downplay Mayo's skin color.

 Mayo's Patriots struggled throughout the 2024 season, going on two separate six-game losing streaks and finishing the season with a 4–13 record.
 Although the team won the final game of the season, Mayo faced further criticism because the victory cost the Patriots the top pick in the 2025 NFL draft.
-In what would be his last press conference as head coach, Mayo defended the victory, stating his goal was to always win.
+In what would be his last press conference as head coach, Mayo defended the victory, saying that his goal was to always win.